Table of Contents

 Questions about basic needs support at colleges and universities

-To learn how basic needs support works for colleges and universities, Laura Kennemer, our patient care advisor, shares more information about the service and the impact already made with this type of support.
+To learn how basic needs support works for colleges and universities, Patient Care Advisor Laura Kennemer shares more information about the service and the impact already made with this type of support.What is basic needs support and why start it?

-Basic needs support is TimelyCare’s response to a need we see with the college students at partner institutions.
+Basic needs support was TimelyCare’s response to a need we saw with the college students at partner institutions.
 There was a trend that community college students were being referred to patient care advisors because they had problems getting their basic needs met, such as food and/or housing.
 TimelyCare acknowledges that social determinants of health are conditions in these students’ communities that affect their ability to be healthy and successful in school.
 We want to improve student access to:

 - Health care and mental health care